ibibah/CouchPotato-t411-custom_plugin/README.md

 * Reboot CP
 * In the logs you should see it getting loaded
 * Go in Settings -> Searcher to activate T411

-idem for cpasbien
+* If you add "french" to required words plugin add french langage term to criteria ( more efficient for french users ) idem for cpasbien

 * Télécharger le zip du plugin